The-SPA-Studios/blender-spa-userdoc/docs/index.md

 [Download _Blender SPA v2.4.1_ for _Windows 64bits_][blender_spa-2.4.1-bundle-windows64.zip]

+Then, go to Edit > Preferences > Add-ons and enable:
+- SPA: 2D Animation
+- SPA: Sequencer

 ### Linux, MacOS and other platforms

 While Blender and its addons are cross platform products,